The Community Justice Partnership

 Our membership includes representatives from Police Scotland, Scottish Prison Service, NHS Lothian, Skills Development Scotland, Scottish Fire & Rescue Service and Queen Margaret University and third sector.
 Relevant services from East Lothian Council also attend, including Criminal Justice Social Work, Communities, Housing and there is also elected member representation.

-We have established three workstreams to deliver priority objectives for 2019-20:
+We have established three workstreams to deliver priority actions:

 - Community Engagement - to promote and raise awareness of the partnership and related services to help people with experience of the justice system